-Update 16/1/2021 – Whilst Kent is in the current Tier 4 restrictions, there are no Services in Church.
-The Church is open for private prayer between 10 am and 4 pm and we are holding Zoom services as follows:
+Update 16/1/2021 – Whilst we are under Covid restrictions, there are no Services in Church.
+The Church is open for private prayer and we are holding Zoom services as follows:

 Sunday Worship via Zoom 9.30 am.